apache/apisix-java-plugin-runner/docs/the-internal-of-apisix-java-plugin-runner.md

 ## Communication

-apisix-java-plugin-runner and APISIX use the Unix Domain Socket for inter-process communication, so they need to be deployed in the same runtime environment.
+apisix-java-plugin-runner and APISIX use the Unix Domain Socket for inter-process communication, so they need to be deployed in the same instance.

 apisix-java-plugin-runner is managed by APISIX.
 APISIX starts the apisix-java-plugin-runner when it starts and ends it when it ends. if the apisix-java-plugin-runner quits in the middle, APISIX will restart it automatically.